Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 Here’s what BCH CashTokens NFTs can do:

-- be your regular old grandpa’s NFTs and represent a file on-chain, showing you have an irrevocable claim to ownership of that file, just like the Bored Apes and all that other fun NFT collecting and trading.
+- Be your regular old grandpa’s NFTs and represent a file on-chain, showing you have an irrevocable claim to ownership of that file, just like the Bored Apes and all that other fun NFT collecting and trading.
-- act as irrevocable on-chain bits of text (“strings” in programmer talk; i.e., a sequence of characters).
+- Act as irrevocable on-chain bits of text (“strings” in programmer talk; i.e., a sequence of characters).
 We call these **commitments**.
-- build decentralized applications (dapps) that benefit from BCH blockchain security!
+- Build decentralized applications (dapps) that benefit from BCH blockchain security!
 Including dapps that call other dapps, coordinate with each other and coordinate with sidechains! **This is a big deal!**

 BCH NFTs are also simple to mint and don’t require complex bridging or side-chaining, like on other chains.
 When using CashTokens, you are creating NFTs on the BCH L1.
 They are miner-validated, which means they exist on-chain at the same level as BCH itself, with the same security and irrevocability benefits.